adobecom/express-milo/PRECONNECT_HINTS_ANALYSIS.md

 ### What We Learned

-1. **Preconnects hurt LCP on Slow 4G** - Even "good" candidates regress performance
+1. **ALL resource hints hurt LCP on Slow 4G** - Even seemingly smart optimizations regress performance
-   - Test 1: LCP +5.8s (149% worse)
+   - Test 1 (preconnects): LCP +5.8s (149% worse) ❌
-   - Test 2: LCP +0.3s (8% worse)
+   - Test 2 (lighter preconnects): LCP +0.3s (8% worse) ❌
+   - Test 3 (video preload): LCP +0.2s (5% worse) ❌

-2. **Stage baseline is already optimal** - No preconnects needed
+2. **Stage baseline is already optimal** - No hints, no preloads needed
-   - Stage outperforms both test branches
+   - Stage outperforms ALL test branches for LCP
    - Clean code, better results
+   - Sometimes doing nothing is the best optimization

-3. **Speed Index ≠ LCP** - Different metrics, different story
+3. **Speed Index ≠ LCP** - Different metrics, different priorities
-   - Preconnects can improve visual progression (Speed Index)
+   - Resource hints can improve visual progression (Speed Index)
    - But hurt largest element loading (LCP)
-   - Core Web Vitals prioritize LCP
+   - Core Web Vitals prioritize LCP over Speed Index
+   - Test 3 showed this clearly: -1.6s Speed Index, +0.2s LCP

+4. **Only preload YOUR LCP element**
+   - Test 3 failed because video is NOT the LCP element
+   - LCP is a text `<p>` element, not the hero video
+   - Preloading non-LCP resources competes with actual LCP
+   - Identify LCP first, then decide what to preload

-4. **Timing matters critically**
+5. **Timing matters critically**
    - Adding hints via JavaScript is too late
    - Would need server-side HTML injection
    - Not practical for Adobe EDS
+   - Browser already discovering resources when hints are added

-5. **Bandwidth is limited on mobile**
+6. **Bandwidth is severely limited on mobile**
-   - Slow 4G can't handle multiple preconnects
+   - Slow 4G can't handle multiple preconnects OR large preloads
-   - Each connection competes with content
+   - Each connection/download competes with content
-   - Fewer connections = faster LCP
+   - Fewer resources = faster LCP
+   - On constrained connections, LESS is MORE

 ### Recommendations